 UMA’s Community Gardens are seedbeds for social connection and civic engagement.

-Over the last few years, the University of Maine at Augusta Community Gardens have been reborn as educational centers that integrate coursework, research, student clubs, campus events, and outreach to surrounding communities
+Over the last few years, the University of Maine at Augusta Community Gardens have been reborn as educational centers that integrate coursework, research, student clubs, campus events, and outreach to surrounding communities.

 In the gardens, growing community and growing food take place side by side.
-The vegetables we grow are donated to on-campus food closets and off-campus food banks to as part of our commitment to address food insecurity in the state of Maine.
+The vegetables we grow are donated to on-campus food closets and off-campus food banks as part of our commitment to address food insecurity in the state of Maine.
 In this way, the UMA Community Gardens are not just projects for engagement but also for service and justice.

 The Augusta Campus Community Garden